garylirocks/quickrefs/azure-backup.markdown

     - Some backups could be restored to files, and then copied to another region
   - Can be used for both Azure and on-prem workloads

+- Backup Vault

+  Similar to Recovery Service Vault, but does not support:
+  - Integrated monitoring
+  - Recovering of individual folders and files

+   **TODO** more notes here

 - Backup policy

   Defines when to take snapshots, how long those snapshots are retained